-\textit{Task 1: Label$\leftrightarrow$Photo Translation.} We use the Facades dataset to evaluate the label$\leftrightarrow$photo translation task.
-The results on the Facades dataset are shown in Fig.~\ref{fig:comparison_facades}, which are only to show that the proposed AsymmetricGAN is also applicable on the translation on two domains only and could produce competitive performance.
+\textbf{Task 1: Label$\leftrightarrow$Photo Translation.} We use Facades to perform label$\leftrightarrow$photo translation, which we aim to show that AsymmetricGAN is also applicable on the translation on two domains only and could produce competitive performance.
+Results are shown in Fig.~\ref{fig:comparison_facades}.
 We can see that Dist.+Cycle, Self Dist., ComboGAN fail to generate reasonable results on the photo$\rightarrow$label task.
 For the opposite mapping, i.e., label$\rightarrow$photo, Dist.+Cycle, Self Dist., DualGAN, StarGAN and Pix2pix suffer from model collapse, leading reasonable but blurry results.
 However, the proposed AsymmetricGAN achieves compelling results in both directions compared with baselines.

-\textit{Task 2: Facial Expression Synthesis.} We employ three face datasets, i.e., AR Face, Bu3dfe and RaFD, to evaluate the facial expression synthesis task.
-The results are shown in Fig.~\ref{fig:comparison_ar}, we can see that Dist.+Cycle and Self Dist. fail to produce faces similar to the target domain.
+\textbf{Task 2: Facial Expression Synthesis.} We employ three face datasets, i.e., AR Face, Bu3dfe and RaFD, to evaluate facial expression synthesis tasks.
+Results of AR Face are shown in Fig.~\ref{fig:comparison_ar}, we can see that Dist.+Cycle and Self Dist. fail to produce faces similar to the target domain.
 DualGAN generates reasonable but blurry faces.
-DistanceGAN, StarGAN, BicycleGAN and Pix2pix produces much sharper results, but still contain some artifacts in the translated faces, e.g., twisted mouths of StarGAN, Pix2pix and BicycleGAN on the ``neutral2fear'' direction.
-ComboGAN, CycleGAN and the proposed AsymmetricGAN work better than other baselines on this dataset.
-Similar results can be seen on the Bu3dfe dataset in Fig.~\ref{fig:comparison_bu3dfe}.
-We also present results on the RaFD dataset compared with the most related two works, i.e., CycleGAN and StarGAN, in Fig.~\ref{fig:comparison_rafd}.
-We observe that our method achieves visually better results than both CycleGAN and StarGAN.
+DistanceGAN, StarGAN, BicycleGAN and Pix2pix produce much sharper results, but still contain some artifacts in the translated faces, e.g., twisted mouths on StarGAN, Pix2pix and BicycleGAN in the `neutral2fear' direction.
+ComboGAN, CycleGAN and the proposed AsymmetricGAN work better than other baselines.
+Similar results can be seen on Bu3dfe as shown in Fig.~\ref{fig:comparison_bu3dfe}.
+We also present results on RaFD compared with the most related two works, i.e., CycleGAN and StarGAN, in Fig.~\ref{fig:comparison_rafd}.
+We see that our method achieves visually better results than both.